 SCROLL DOWN TO LISTEN and gain ideas and encouragement!

-Please leave a review on your favorite platform so they will know you’re out there!
+Please leave a review on your favorite platform so they will know that listeners love the podcast!
 THANKS!

 These episodes have been sponsored by WriteShop.

 WriteShop (referral link) offers writing curriculum for all ages, and their WriteShop I & II levels are aimed at middle and high school.
 They teach writing skills step-by-step with full instructions for the student and LOTSA resources for mom.
 It’s a painless way to feel confident about your teen’s preparation for college level writing!

 If you want a solid writing curriculum to walk you through how to teach writing to your teen, WriteShop is a great option!
 Check out all the details about their high school courses here: WriteShop I & II (referral link).